-Introduction
+1 Introduction

 Because intelligence is a biological phenomenon, Artificial Intelligence (AI) is biologically inspired in its very essence.
 Nevertheless, AI may mimic biology to varying degrees.
-In some cases, AI research might take direct and extensive inspiration from biology, and from neuroscience in particular.
+In some cases, AI research might be directly and extensively inspired by biology in general and by the brain in particular.
 In other cases it might attempt to go beyond biological instantiations of intelligence to implement mechanisms and types of intelligence not present in biological systems.
-Still, the mutual relationship between neuroscience and AI has been important for advancing both approaches (Hassabis, Kumaran, Summerfield, & Botvinick, 2017; Macpherson et al., 2021; Summerfield, 2023) and has been recently indicated as crucial for the next-generation AI in particular (Zador et al., 2023).
+Still, the mutual relationship between neuroscience and AI research has been important for advancing both approaches (Hassabis et al. 2017; Macpherson et al.